Cornelia Salonina: Life

 This arch, a gate in the Servian Walls of Rome, was dedicated to Gallienus and SALONINAE SANCTISSIMAE AUG, "to Salonina, most holy Augusta".

 Salonina's origin is unknown.
 One modern theory is that she was born of Greek origin in Bithynia, then part of the province of Bithynia et Pontus, Asia Minor.
 However, there exists some scepticism on that.
 There has been speculation that she was related to a senator named Publius Cornelius Saecularis of Salona.
-She may also have been related to her father-in-law's second wife Cornelia Gallonia, and possibly to the previous empress Julia Cornelia Paula.
+She may also have been related to her father-in-law's possible second wife Cornelia Gallonia, and possibly to the previous empress Julia Cornelia Paula.

 She married Gallienus about ten years before his accession to the throne.
 When her husband became joint-emperor with his father Valerian in 253, Salonina was named Augusta.

 Salonina was the mother of three princes, Valerian II, Saloninus and Marinianus.
 Her fate after Gallienus was murdered during the siege of Mediolanum in 268 is unknown.
 One theory is that her life was spared; another is that she was executed together with other members of her family, at the orders of the Senate of Rome.

-Her name is reported on coins with Latin legend as Cornelia Salonina; however, from the Greek coinage come the names Iulia Cornelia Salonina, Publia Licinia Cornelia Salonina, and Salonina Chrysogona (attribute that means "begotten of gold").
+Her name is reported on coins with Latin legend as Cornelia Salonina; however, from the Greek coinage come the names Iulia Cornelia Salonina, Publia Licinia Cornelia Salonina, and Salonina Chrysogona (an attribute that means "begotten of gold").
 The names "Publia Licinia" were probably added to her name to mirror her husband whose two first names were "Publius Licinius".